-If you are looking to gain inspiration or save time with ready-made templates, these React examples are perfect for getting involved.
+If you want inspiration or to save time with ready-made templates, these React examples are perfect for getting involved.

-We scoured the web, tried and test a whole bunch of different options and solutions to collect these ten best for your convenience.
+We scoured the web, and tried and tested a bunch of different options and solutions to collect these ten best for your convenience.

 Instead of focusing only on premium tools, we also sneaked in a few reliable free templates.